dojo/docs/dojo/declare.rst

 getInherited()
 ~~~~~~~~~~~~~~

-This is a companion method to :ref:`inherited()`.
+This is a companion method to `inherited()`_.
 The difference is that it doesn't execute the found method, but returns it.
 It is up to the user to call it with proper arguments.

 The method accepts up to two arguments:

 * Optional name of the method to call.
 If it is specified it must match the name of the caller.
-Generally it should be specified when calling this method from an un-annotated method (the same rule as for :ref:`inherited()`).
+Generally it should be specified when calling this method from an un-annotated method (the same rule as for `inherited()`_).
 * ``arguments`` - literally ``arguments`` pseudo-variable, which is used for introspection.

 The result is a superclass method or ``undefined``, if it was not found.
 You can use the result as you wish.
 The most useful case is to pass it to some other function, which cannot use :ref:`inherited()` directly for some reasons.